Chuba Okadigbo: Controversy involving Nnamdi Azikiwe

 As the political adviser in Shagari's government, Okadigbo once dismissed Dr. Nnamdi Azikiwe's criticism of the administration, deeming it "rantings of an ant".
 In return, Dr. Azikiwe responded that he will die unsung for the futility of abusing old age.
 Okadigbo was amongst the selected members of a burial committee to oversee Azikiwe's burial, when news of his death broke in 1989.
 The news later turned out to be false.

 Personal life

 Okadigbo was first married to Miriam Ikejiani-Clark; they had four children before divorcing.
 Then, he was married to Juliet Nwokoye, a pediatrician with whom he had two children before they divorced.
-He later married Margery Okadigbo who also became a senator in 2015, elected into the 8th National Assembly representing Anambra North, which makes Chuba and Margery the only married couple to have achieved this feat.
+He later married Margery Okadigbo who also became a senator in 2015, elected into the 8th National Assembly representing Anambra North, which makes Chuba and Margery the second Nigerian couple to have achieved this feat.
+The first being Bola Tinubu and Oluremi Tinubu.

 Death

 A day after campaigning in Kano State, he died in Abuja due to breathing problems on 25 September 2003.
 Some people around Nigeria questioned whether or not the tear gas used during the rally was poisonous.